alexander-heimbuch/farbraum/README.md

 ## Usage

 Farbraum is a simple library that can be used to modify colors within a given color space.
-It doesn't have the ability to convert colors between models or provides andy advanced color operations like color mixing or color harmony.
+It doesn't have the ability to convert colors between models or provides any advanced color operations like color mixing or color harmony.

 ## API